SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 When the collector is started, it loads the configuration in the following order:

 * `sumologic.yaml`.
 This is the default configuration file provided by Sumo Logic.
 It contains the default settings for the collector.
-* All configuration files from `conf.d`, sorted alphabetically - these files contain additional configuration settings that can be customized by customers.
+* All configuration files from `conf.d`, sorted alphabetically.
+These files contain additional configuration settings that can be customized by customers.
 If there are any conflicts between the files, the last loaded configuration file will take precedence.

 :::note
 If a configuration is loaded later in the order, it will be merged with the previous configuration.